carajillu/olfactometer/README.md

 # olfactometer
 Python program to automate olfactometer experiments.

+CONTENTS:
+   - olfactometer_yaml.py: main code.
+Takes in a yaml file and executes the instructions on it.
+DO.
+NOT.
+MODIFY.
+   - experiments_yaml/:
+          - clean.yml: example config file.
+DO.
+NOT.
+MODIFY.
+          - expt1.yml: example config file.
+DO.
+NOT.
+MODIFY.

+   All other files are not used an might be removed at a later release.

 DEPENDENCIES
    - Anaconda: python environment for installing and using scientific software.
      Installation instructions can be found at www.anaconda.org.